chaostreff-flensburg/c4s-website/content/art/beauty-in-chaos/index.md

 lang: en
 id: beauty-in-chaos
 url: /beauty-in-chaos/
+alt: "Drawing with a rainbow-colored background.
+It shows a standing rocket, a large tent, an antenna mast and the signs ̈́“Neuland” and “Don't Panic”.
+Above it is written in colorful letters: Beauty in Chaos.
+Some of the letters are replaced by numbers in a Leetspeak-like manner."
 ---

 (The role playing game was written in German.
 The main rules and playing material were translated by sirenensang and eskarina.)